dsccommunity/ActiveDirectoryCSDsc/README.md

 # xAdcsDeployment

-The xAdcsDeployment has been specifically tested as a method to populate a Certificate Services server role on Windows Server 2012 R2 after the Certificate Services role and the Web Enrollment feature have been enabled.
+The **xAdcsDeployment** DSC resources have been specifically tested as a method to populate a Certificate Services server role on Windows Server 2012 R2 after the Certificate Services role and the Web Enrollment feature have been enabled.
 Active Directory Certificate Services (AD CS) is used to create certification authorities and related role services that allow you to issue and manage certificates used in a variety of applications.

 ## Scenario